 View our Training Articles.

 The art of scanning requires cultivation and time to be perfected.
 One should not expect proficiency upon completion of this course.
 Medical staff must have continual clinical training with a professional skilled in ultrasound until they are deemed competent.
-Competency will require between 25 -75 supervised or reviewed scans depending on the skill of the student.
-The Competency Evaluation and Certificate will be provided by a Sonographer or the Medical director.
+Our staff will provide ongoing support and assist in reviewing scans on line.
+Competency will require between 40 -75 supervised or reviewed scans depending on the skill of the student.
+The Competency Evaluation and Certificate will be provided by a Sonographer or the Medical Director.